Avian Influenza advice

 Bird keepers

 Bird keepers located inside the blue 3km or black 10km zones shown on the APHA interactive map must register or update their details on the Scottish Kept Bird Register without delay.
-This is a legal requirement, and registration must be completed by 5 January 2026.
+This is a legal requirement.

 To register